emmt/CartesianBoxes.jl/README.md

 not extend `simd_outer_range()`, `simd_inner_length()` nor `simd_index()`
 methods for `CartesianIndices{N}`.

-Another issue is that, I was not quite satisfied with the API and wanted to add functionalities but did not want to interfere with those implemented by `CartesianIndices` or `CartesianRange`.
+Another motivation for this module, was that I wanted to add some functionalities in a such a way that is does not interfere with how `CartesianIndices` or `CartesianRange` are used by others.